-In 2020 and 2021, Oak Creek Ambassadors are sampling at several Oak Creek Canyon day-use sites.
+In 2020, 2021, and 2022 OCWC’s team is sampling at several Oak Creek Canyon day-use sites.
 This project is supported by a grant from the Arizona Department of Environmental Quality.
 The goal of this sampling effort is to understand E. coli contamination and visitor-use trends over busy weekends.
-Moreover, this data will help gauge the effectiveness of roadside pullout closures and new pet waste stations installed under the Oak Creek Watershed Restoration Action Plan (OCWRAP).
+Moreover, this data will help gauge the effectiveness of roadside pullout closures, social trail rehabilitation, and new pet waste stations installed under the Oak Creek Watershed Restoration Action Plan (OCWRAP).

 In 2019, Oak Creek Ambassadors worked with Slide Rock State Park and the Arizona Department of Environmental Quality to collect samples along West Fork and upper Oak Creek.
 This project was supported by the Sedona Chamber of Commerce, under the Sustainable Tourism Plan.

-Then, Oak Creek Ambassadors worked with partner data from Friends of the Forest and Slide Rock State Park to look at water quality trends across Oak Creek.
+OCWC then worked with partner data from Friends of the Forest and Slide Rock State Park to look at water quality trends across Oak Creek.
 This collaborative effort is necessary to understand E. coli occurrence and potential sources of contamination.
-In 2020, the Oak Creek Ambassadors will continue to sample at these upper Oak Creek sites.
-We hope to continue looking at partner data to inform land managers of E. coli contamination from recreation and other sources of pollution.

 During the summer months of 2017 and 2018, Oak Creek Ambassadors worked with ADEQ and Red Rock Ranger District to install an E. coli processing lab at the Red Rock Ranger Station.
 Ambassadors were trained by ADEQ to collect and process E. coli samples collected at four sites along Fossil Creek.